 By releasing the active compound in the intestine, enteric coatings allow for better targeting of conditions such as inflammatory bowel disease or parasitic infections.

-Drugs sensitive to gastric acid, such as some enzymes and proton pump inhibitors, maintain their potency thanks to the film coating for tablets.
+Drugs sensitive to gastric acid, such as some enzymes and proton pump inhibitors, maintain their potency thanks to the uniform film coating for tablets.
+Achieving this uniformity depends heavily on the quality of the coating pan used during production to prevent defects like sticking or picking.

 With controlled release, enteric medication reduces unwanted side effects like stomach ulcers, gastrointestinal bleeding, or reflux.